 The Shadows is a story about a group of talented musicians from England.
-Furthermore, they became the fourth most successful act in the UK singles chart, behind Elvis Presley, the Beatles, and Cliff Richard.
-They were virtually unknown in the US.
-Mostly because they were an English instrumental rock group and their music was never released in the US at the time.
+Furthermore, they are the fourth most successful act in the UK singles chart, behind Elvis Presley, the Beatles, and Cliff Richard.
+Even though they were virtually unknown in the US.
+Why?
+Mostly because they were an English instrumental rock group and their music never releases in the US at the time.

 Consequently, they were also Cliff Richard’s backing band from 1958 to 1968 and on numerous reunion tours.
 They have 69 UK charted singles from the 1950s to the 2000s.
 At the same time, 35 credited to the Shadows and 34 to Cliff Richard.
 The group, in the forefront of the UK beat-group boom, were the first backing band to emerge as stars.
 As pioneers of the four-member instrumental format, the band consisted of lead guitar, rhythm guitar, bass guitar and drums.
 Their range covers pop, rock, surf rock and ballads with a jazz influence.